The important thing is not to stop questioning. Curiosity has its own reason for existing.

 Teaching at SkoolOfCode

 In my coding sessions, students are intrigued to know what they will learn in SkoolOfCode’s Pro Gaming course or Master of Scratch course.
 Today, most children play online games and already know the fundamentals of gaming.
 For example, using WASD keys or how to overcome an obstacle.
 When it is their turn to create games themselves, they are super-excited.
+This makes online game design courses the best environment for them to learn code.
 It is wonderful to teach these young, curious coders.
 The more curious a coder is, the easier the learning becomes.